menu

 Being a small city, Pembroke does not have a public transit system used by locals to get to and from work.

-The education level of Pembroke citizens is a little higher than the average for US cities and towns: 21.04% of adults in Pembroke have at least a bachelor's degree.
+The citizens of Pembroke are slightly better educated than the national average of 21.84% for all cities and towns, with 21.04% of adults in Pembroke having a bachelor's degree or advanced degree.

 The per capita income in Pembroke in 2022 was $29,293, which is upper middle income relative to Kentucky, and lower middle income relative to the rest of the US.
 This equates to an annual income of $117,172 for a family of four.
 However, Pembroke contains both very wealthy and poor people as well.